 Morgenthau, John, and Kevin Roberts.
 2002.
 “A Hammer and Nail Approach to Rebuilding Young Lives: Florida's Avon Park Youth Academy and STREET Smart.”
 Corrections Today

-Following are CrimeSolutions.gov-rated practices that are related to this program:Juvenile Aftercare Programs
+Following are CrimeSolutions.gov-rated practices that are related to this program:Juvenile Reentry Programs

 This practice consists of reintegrative programs and services designed to prepare juvenile offenders, who were placed out of their homes, for reentry into the community.
-The overall goal of aftercare programs is to reduce the recidivism rate of detained juvenile offenders.
+The overall goal is to reduce the recidivism rate of juvenile offenders released from out-of-home placements.
 The practice is rated Promising.
-There was a significant decrease in the recidivism rates of juveniles who participated in the aftercare programs, compared with juveniles in the control group.Evidence Ratings for Outcomes:
+There was a statistically significant decrease in the recidivism rates of juveniles who participated in the reentry programs, compared with juveniles in the comparison groups.Evidence Ratings for Outcomes:

 | ||Crime & Delinquency - Multiple crime/offense types|